Differentiable All-pole Filters for Time-varying Audio Systems: Experiments

 We model analog TB-303 audio with our time-varying subtractive synth.
 The dataset is made from Sample Science's royalty free \emph{Abstract 303} sample pack\footnote{\href{https://www.samplescience.info/2022/05/abstract-303.html}{https://www.samplescience.info/2022/05/abstract-303.html}} consisting of 100 synth loops at 120~BPM recorded dry from a hardware TB-303 clone.
 All loops are concatenated together, resampled to \SI{48}{\kHz}, and then pitch and note on durations are extracted using Ableton Live 11's melody-to-midi conversion algorithm which we found to be highly accurate for these monophonic melody loops.
 Since the TB-303 is a 16 note sequencer, the resulting annotated notes are truncated or zero-padded to 6000 samples (one 16th note at 120~BPM and \SI{48}{\kHz}) with any notes shorter than 4000 samples in duration thrown out.
 This is then split into 60\%, 20\%, and 20\% train, validation, and test sets, respectively, resulting in a total of 42.5 seconds of audio.

 We use the same modulation extraction approach as~\cite{mitcheltree2023modulation} and DDSP~\cite{Engel2020DDSP} to model the synth.
-First, frame-by-frame features are extracted from some target audio and are processed by a neural network which predicts the temporal and global control parameters for our differentiable synth as defined in Section~\ref{sec:apps:subsec:synth}.
+First, frame-by-frame features are extracted from the target audio and are processed by a neural network which predicts the temporal and global control parameters for our differentiable synth as defined in Section~\ref{sec:apps:subsec:synth}.
 Temporal parameters are linearly interpolated from frame-rate to sample-rate when required.
 The synth then generates some reconstructed audio from the control parameters which can be compared against the target audio using a differentiable loss function, thus enabling the system to be trained end-to-end using gradient descent.
 A diagram of the entire setup is shown in Figure~\ref{fig:synth}.

-Since the filter modulations of the TB-303 are very fast (around \SI{125}{\ms} for 16th notes at 120~BPM), we use a Mel spectrogram with 1024 FFT size, 128 Mel bins, and a short hop length which results in 188 frames for 6000 samples of audio.
+Since the filter modulations of the TB-303 are very fast (around \SI{125}{\ms} for 16th notes at 120~BPM), we use a Mel spectrogram with 1024 FFT size, 128 Mel bins, and a short hop length of 32 samples which results in 188 frames for 6000 samples of audio.
 The neural network is the same architecture as LFO-net~\cite{mitcheltree2023modulation} except with 4 or 5 additional 2-layer MLP networks applied to the latent embedding averaged across the temporal axis to predict the global parameters of the synth.
 It contains 730~K parameters.
+We conduct experiments with five different synth filter configurations: